sshaw/batchlabels/README.md

     Options
     -a --auth token    repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var -h --help          print this message
-    --hacktoberfest    add "hacktoberfest" labels to the given IDs or, if none are given, to all open issues (not pull requests) in the given repository -i --issues        If no label IDs are given only apply labels to issues and not pull requests -p --pull-requests If no label IDs are given only apply labels to pull requests -v --version       print the version
+    --hacktoberfest    add "hacktoberfest" labels to the given IDs (see label below) or, if none are given, to all open issues (not pull requests) in the given repository -i --issues        Only apply labels to issues and not pull requests -p --pull-requests Only apply labels to pull requests -v --version       print the version

     command must be add or remove.